 Residential Property Bridging Finance

-housesThere are different types of bridging loans and each may attract different terms from the lender.
-The main difference is if the loan is secured on your primary residence or on another property and if it’s another property is it occupied or unoccupied.
+There are different types of bridging loans, and each may attract different terms from the lender.
+The main difference is whether the loan is secured on your primary residence or on another property, and whether the other property is occupied or unoccupied.

 These include but not limited to: